TrustAGI-Lab/graph_datasets/index.md

 ## A Repository of Benchmark Graph Datasets for Graph Classification

+### Introduction to Graph Classification
+Recent years have witnessed an increasing number of applications involving objects with structural relationships, including chemical compounds in Bioinformatics, brain networks, image structures, and academic citation networks.
+For these applications, graph is a natural and powerful tool for modeling and capturing dependency relationships between objects.

+Unlike conventional data, where each instance is represented in a feature-value vector format, graphs exhibit node–edge structural relationships and have no natural vector representation.
+This challenge has motivated many graph classification algorithms in recent years.
+Given a set of training graphs, each associated with a class label, graph classification aims to learn a model from the training graphs to predict the unseen graphs in future.
+The following picture shows the difference betweeb classification on **vector data** and **graph data**.

 This repository maintains 31 benchmark graph datasets, which are widely used for graph classification.
 The graph datasets consist of: